DDL Investors Have Opportunity to Lead Dingdong (Cayman) Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dingdong (Cayman) Limited ("Dingdong" or the "Company") (NYSE: DDL).
+LOS ANGELES, Oct.
+19, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dingdong (Cayman) Limited ("Dingdong" or the "Company") (NYSE: DDL).

 Class Period: June 2021 IPO